 - Elegantly nurturing by properly using Demand Marketing and marketing automation.
 Treat nurturing as a two-way conversation by “listening” and responding to buyers as appropriate.
 For instance, rather than a set cadence for sending nurture emails, adjust cadence to best suit each buyer.

 - Aligning inbound with outbound by using progressive profiling to gather incremental details about prospects over time.
 This way, no matter what channel the prospect is in, the company knows its information.

 - Arming Sales with all the information that Marketing has collected to date about each individual buyer so that Sales can seamlessly pick up the conversation once engaged with a prospect.

 Embrace the Customer Experience to Reap the Rewards

 Organizations reap the rewards when they are deliberate about understanding buyer needs and passionately pursue the goal of satisfying those expectations.
-In short, they gain an effective Demand Generation engine that delivers measurable results.
+In short, they gain an effective Demand Marketing engine that delivers measurable results.

 From an organizational perspective, the customer experience is about being in tune with the buyer journey.
 It hinges on being able to address the buyer’s pain points by serving up relevant information at the right place, at the right time, in the right channel.